 The site is on contaminated made ground (tipped embankment) consisting of contaminated builder’s rubble, which is unstable and unsuitable to be built on, terminating in an artificial, steep slope forming the Lye Valley .(approx 32 to 42 degrees) over a now buried natural slope of 23 degrees which itself consists of poor quality limestone and sand.

-The evidence that natural ground falls of 6.4m under the intended houses consisting of made ground then to poor quality rock below the housing has been available to OCC since 1954, and is on its own Planning Portal under Town Furze Estate, and also via BGS surveys (1973) – it is simply beyond comprehension that it has paid for three partial surveys, run this project for 13 years when the development is not just undesirable, but NIGH UNDELIVERABLE.
+The evidence that natural ground falls approximately 2-4m under the intended houses (map 1954) consisting of made ground then to poor quality rock below the housing has been available to OCC since 1954, and is on its own Planning Portal under Town Furze Estate, and also via BGS surveys (1973) which show drops of up to 5.5m – it is simply beyond comprehension that it has paid for three partial surveys, run this project for 13 years when the development is not just undesirable, but WILL BE VERY EXPENSIVE TO DELIVER.
 In addition, it should have been immediately obvious that a housing gap like this was for a reason, of all the green spaces in the original estate only this one is NOT marked children’s playground, the others all now built on. (see earlier blog) the lack of common sense shown by the Council is hard to comprehend.

-This means very deep foundations (possibly 4-6m) and excavations will therefore be required as:
+This means very deep foundations (possibly 4-5m (1.8m + 2m made ground + extra support on soft strata) and excavations will therefore be required as:

-- The underlying, natural, buried slope of 23 degrees will require additional extra support
+- The underlying, natural, buried, steep slope will require additional extra support for buildings

 - Huge quantities of soil/rock will need to be removed causing instability or collapse of the artificial bank, disturbance of contaminated soil and pollution of the Fen